t1/logging-interceptor/README.md

 ## News ##

-### Version 3.0.0 ###
+### Version 3.x ###

 We use [semantic versioning](http://semver.org). tl;dr: versions consist of three parts with a semantic: The Bad (major = breaking changes), the Good (minor = new features), and the Ugly (micro/patch = bugfixes).

-So going to 3.0.0 is Bad, as it may break existing applications.
+So going to 3.0.0 was Bad, as it may break existing applications.
 But sometimes Bad things are necessary.
 Here we need it to get to Java 8 and replace esp.
-Joda-Date (BTW: big cudos to Stephen for that project).
+Joda-Date (BTW: big kudos to Stephen for that project).

 ## Features ##